-11. Biodiversity
+10. Biodiversity

-- Assess any biodiversity impacts associated with the development in accordance with the Biodiversity Conservation Act 2016 and the Biodiversity Assessment Method 2020, including the preparation of a Biodiversity Development Assessment Report (BDAR), unless a waiver is granted, or the site is on biodiversity certified land. - If the development is on biodiversity certified land, provide information to identify the site (using associated mapping) and demonstrate the proposed development is consistent with the relevant biodiversity measure conferred by the biodiversity certification.
+- Assess any biodiversity impacts associated with the development in accordance with the Biodiversity Conservation Act 2016 and the Biodiversity Assessment Method 2020, including the preparation of a Biodiversity Development Assessment Report (BDAR), unless a waiver is granted or the site is on biodiversity certified land. - If the development is on biodiversity certified land, provide information to identify the site (using associated mapping) and demonstrate the proposed development is consistent with the relevant biodiversity measure conferred by the biodiversity certification.

+Biodiversity

+Development

+Assessment Report

-Biodiversity Development Assessment Report or BDAR Waiver
+or BDAR Waiver

-12. Noise and Vibration
+11. Noise and Vibration

 - Provide a noise and vibration assessment prepared in accordance with the relevant NSW Environment Protection Authority (EPA) guidelines.
-The assessment must detail construction and operational noise and vibration impacts on nearby sensitive receivers and structures and outline the proposed management and mitigation measures that would be implemented. - Noise and Vibration Impact Assessment
+The assessment must detail construction and operational noise (including any public-address system, events, and out of hours use of school facilities) and vibration impacts on nearby sensitive receivers and structures, considers noise intrusion, and outline the proposed management and mitigation measures that would be implemented. - Noise and Vibration Impact Assessment

-13. Ground and Water Conditions
+12. Ground and Water Conditions

-- Assess potential impacts on soil resources and related infrastructure and riparian lands on and near the site, including soil erosion, salinity and acid sulfate soils. - Provide a Surface and Groundwater Impact Assessment that assesses potential impacts on: - surface water resources (quality and quantity) including related infrastructure, hydrology, dependent ecosystems, drainage lines, downstream assets and watercourses. - o groundwater resources in accordance with the Groundwater Guidelines.
+- Provide an assessment of the potential impacts on soil resources, including related infrastructure and riparian lands on and near the site. - Provide an assessment of the potential impacts on surface and groundwater resources (quality and quantity), including related infrastructure, hydrology, aquatic and groundwater dependent ecosystems, drainage lines, downstream assets and watercourses. - Provide an assessment of salinity and acid sulfate soil impacts.